mozilla-l10n/localizer-documentation/tools/mercurial/tracking_back_string_to_bug.md

 In the results, you can use the `<source>` link in the en-US column to [open the file](https://hg.mozilla.org/l10n/gecko-strings/file/default/mobile/android/chrome/browser.properties) in Mercurial.

 Note that Transvision will open the `gecko-strings` repository, not the source code repository.
 Starting from Firefox 57, all versions of Firefox desktop and Firefox for Android ship from a single localization repository ([l10n-central](https://hg.mozilla.org/l10n-central/)).
-The repository containining the reference English strings, called [gecko-strings](https://hg.mozilla.org/l10n/gecko-strings), is generated from strings landing in the code repository for each branch (e.g. mozilla-central and comm-central for Nightly, mozilla-beta and comm-beta for Beta, etc.), and it’s exposed to localization tools like Pontoon and Transvision.
+The repository containing the reference English strings, called [gecko-strings](https://hg.mozilla.org/l10n/gecko-strings), is generated from strings landing in the code repository for each branch (e.g. mozilla-central and comm-central for Nightly, mozilla-beta and comm-beta for Beta, etc.), and it’s exposed to localization tools like Pontoon and Transvision.

 ## Find the bug